 Amazon EKS

-Amazon EKS clusters requires the AWS IAM Authenticator for Kubernetes to allow IAM authentication for your Kubernetes cluster.
+Amazon EKS clusters requires the to allow IAM authentication for your Kubernetes cluster.
 Use go get to install the aws-iam-authenticator binary:

 Add $HOME/go/bin to your PATH environment variable: